 Dynamite and gun powder

-If you need to search to find out if you can take these in your hand luggage then you are in need of some serious help!
+If you need to search to find out if you can take these in your hand luggage then you need some serious help!

 Flare guns and flares